Sui by Example

 /// Requires authorization with `ShopOwnerCap`.

-public entry fun collect_profits(
+public fun collect_profits(

 _: &ShopOwnerCap, shop: &mut DonutShop, ctx: &mut TxContext

-let amount = balance::value(&shop.balance);
+let amount = shop.balance.value();

 // simply create new type instance and emit it